samyuhan/notetaker/README.md

 ## Description
 This application, called Note Taker, was created to write and save notes.
 The task was to add and populate a server.js file to existing starter code.
 The application retrieves user note data from a JSON file.

+## Technology
+This app was pre-built for us using HTML/CSS and Javascript.
+I had to do the backend using Express.js and the fs dependency.

 ## Installation
 To install this generator, please download this repo onto your local computer.
 Then, make sure to: